Damas y caballeros (ladies and gentlemen)…

 Ways you can travel to Cuba in 2017:

 - You can go with licensed tour operators on a group tour.
 Over the past five years, I have worked for various companies.
-I would highly recommend Gate1Travel for its Cienfuegos to Havana tour as well as Road Scholar for its Havana to Varadero tour.
+I would highly recommend Gate1Travel and Road Scholar for their Cienfuegos to Havana tour.
+These groups are typically 20 or fewer individuals.
+Prices vary on trips and season, but on average 8-days $3,500-$4,000.
 Before you go, make sure to read this.

 - You can go on a cruise.
 However, you spend more time on the ship with days at sea than actually on the island.